Dharmthummar/Blockchain-Media-NFT-DhaNLak/README.md

-# BlockSync: Blockchain Royalty Platform
+# BlockSync: Blockchain Royalty Platform (DhaNLak: NFT)

 BlockSync is a decentralized Ethereum-based platform for managing digital content, royalties, and NFTs.
 It enables creators, consumers, and collaborators to register, monetize, and verify digital assets transparently using smart contracts and IPFS.
 DhaNLak-tokens, unique digital assets visualized as colorful QR-like codes, enhance content ownership and monetization.